-Another photogenic part of Death Valley are the Mesquite Flat Sand Dunes and Devil’s golf course.
-The latter is large salt pan with a very rough texture due the large salt crystal formation.
+Another photogenic part of Death Valley is the Mesquite Flat Sand Dunes and Devil’s golf course.
+The latter is a large salt pan with a very rough texture due to the large salt crystal formation.

-Because our car was not equipped for rough ground, we didn’t went to Racetrack Playa.
-We however did visit a ghost town just outside of Death Valley, Rhyolite.
+Because our car was not equipped for rough ground, we didn’t go to Racetrack Playa.
+We, however, did visit a ghost town just outside of Death Valley, Rhyolite.
 This is a nice stop after a day visiting Death Valley.